aftdev/dev-env-manager/README.md

 # Where to find the project's custom commands (.js/.cjs/.mjs)?
 # use array notation or object notation for easy overriding data.
 commands_dirs: {}
+# Environments
+environments:
+  # Default environment where all "executable bins" are executed by default
+  local: {}
+  # Docker compose environment (only enabled if config file is found)
+  docker-compose:
+      # Which groups this env belong to
+      # This is used by the environment default commands in order to figure out
+      # what env to automatically setup, start, connect to.
+      groups:
+        setup: true
+        connect: true
+        start: true
+      options:
+        config_files: 'docker-compose.yml'
 # Package manager configuration
 package_managers:
   node: